Heian period（平安時代 ) is from the time when the Emperor Kanmu(桓武天皇) moved the capital city to Heian-Kyo(平安京) at 794, that is Kyoto(京都) today.

 Those two are scenes from the “Tales of Genji”.
 I found those pictures in Kyoto sometime ago.

 Origin of Samurai

-Upper-class people during the Heian Period, their lifestyle may be graceful and elegant, but the Imperial court did not have strong political power to control the country.
-There were many thieves, constant fires and combats everywhere.
-It was unsafe and disorderly.
-The imperial court, nobleman, and temples needed to protect themselves and maintain the public peace.
-Those hired hand (forces) were the origin of Bushi (武士) or Samurai (侍).
-Samurai spread their power by uniting among themselves and putting down uprisings, grew bigger and powerful.
-Two large Samurai groups were Heishi (or Heike) and Genji.
-Little by little they gained power in the Imperial court.
-After many power struggles, Heishi (平氏) started to control the Imperial court.
-Heishi also managed their daughters to marry the Emperors.
-In the latter part of the Heian period, the political power shifted to the Heike family.
+Although the Heian Imperial court and aristocrats had a graceful and elegant life, they did not have a strong political power to control the country.
+There were many thieves, constant fires, and fights everywhere.
+The Imperial court, aristocrats, and temples began hiring armed guards or security force to protect themselves in order to maintain public peace.
+Those hired hands were the origin of Bushi (武士) or Samurai (侍).
+Samurais spread their presence and grew larger in power as they formed groups and quelled uprisings.
+Eventually, two powerful samurai clans emerged: One was Heishi (平氏) or often called Heike (平家), the other, Genji (源氏).
+Little by little, they gained power in the Imperial court.
+After many power struggles between them, Heishi started to control the Imperial court by having their daughters married to the emperors.
+Later in the Heian period, the political power was shifted to the Heishi.
 They became tyrannical and arrogant.
-That behavior created too many enemies against Heike.
-The Genji ( 源氏 ) joined with the Fujiwara family started a war against Heike and chased Heike to the place called Dan-no-Ura (壇ノ浦) at 1185 and defeated Heike.
-This is called Genpei-Gassen (源平合戦).
-The Heike’s loss was the end of the Heian period.
+This behavior created many enemies.
+The Genji clan, together with the Fujiwara family, started a war against the Heishi.
+The Genji pushed the Heishi to the final battleground called Dan-no-Ura (壇ノ浦) in 1185 and destroyed them.
+This battle is the famous Genpei-Gassen (源平合戦).
+The collapse of the Heishi was the end of the Heian period.